-In addition to these common benefits, there are many changes taking place that are making manufacturing in Mexico even more appealing.
+Many changes are taking place that are making manufacturing in Mexico even more appealing.
 One area that deserves extra attention from companies is the country's electricity sector, which is undergoing rapid reform as Mexico's energy markets continue to open up.
+Electricity rates for manufacturing in Mexico are one of the main areas that companies should be paying attention to when operating.

 Reliable access to electricity underpins the manufacturing environment in any country, as high costs or limited access to this resource make manufacturing impossible.
 As the International Monetary Fund points out in its working paper, "Made in Mexico: Energy Reform and Manufacturing Growth," electricity is a vital resource for manufacturing production.
 The IMF cites data that underscore this point: In 2012, Mexico's industrial sector consumed 58.6 percent of the country's electricity.
 Further, energy demand could be 79 percent higher in 2024 than it was in 2010.
 With this data in mind, it is easy to appreciate the importance of electricity reform in the country.